freddiehaddad/assembly/README.md

 ret
 ```

-Flow has now returned to the caller of `bar`.
+With those instructions exectued, flow has now returned to the `bar`'s caller and the program contines executing.

 ```text
           rsp  .        .